-Preimplantation genetic diagnosis, or PGD, is a test that can be performed on IVF embryos from our Southern California fertility center.
+Preimplantation genetic testing for monogenic diseases, or PGT-M, is a test that we can perform on IVF embryos.
 This test can identify which embryos have a specific genetic abnormality.
 This information allows couples to move forward confidently with embryo transfer.
 Transferring the healthiest embryos to the uterus increases the chances of having a successful pregnancy and delivering a healthy baby.

-The team at our Southern California fertility center recommends PGD for certain patients.
+The team at our Southern California fertility center recommends PGT-M for certain patients.

 - People diagnosed with a genetic disease